amnakhan02/Vrinda-Store-Dashboard/README.md

 A pie chart illustrating the distribution of orders across platforms like Amazon, Flipkart, Myntra, Meesho, and others.

 # Technology Used:
-A powerful spreadsheet application that lets users organize, analyze, and visualize data using a grid of cells arranged in rows and columns.
+Excel which is a powerful spreadsheet application that lets users organize, analyze, and visualize data using a grid of cells arranged in rows and columns.
 It supports formulas, functions, and tools like pivot tables, charts, and conditional formatting to streamline calculations, uncover trends, and present insights effectively